No Longer Accepting Applications

 Transferring from Another Institution

 Many community colleges do not offer all of the necessary freshman and sophomore level courses in math, science, and engineering.
-Students transferring from community colleges should not expect to be able to complete the¬†architectural and construction engineering major in two or three years.
+Many students transferring from community colleges will require four years to complete the architectural and construction engineering major.
 An engineering major generally requires at least four years starting from the semester in which the calculus sequence is started.

-- English Composition I and II (6 hours)
+- RHET 1311 and 1312 English Composition I and II (6 hours)

-- U.S. Government or U.S. History (3 hours)
+- POLS 1310 American National Government (3 hours)

 - Calculus I and II (differential and integral calculus)

 - General Chemistry I with Lab (the introductory chemistry course for chemistry majors)

 - University Physics I with Lab (calculus-based physics)

 In order to transfer into architectural and construction engineering as a 3rd-year student, the following additional courses (or equivalents) generally must have been completed elsewhere:

 - Civil Engineering Materials (steel, aggregates, concrete, asphalt)